jonaslindemann/vsmn20/docs/assignment3_eng.md

 **Boundary conditions:**

-- Fixed pressure head (phi) of 60.0 m on left and right boundaries
+- Fixed pressure head (phi) of 10.0 m on left and 0.0 m on the right boundary.
-- Flow rate (q) of -400 m²/day at the specified outlet

 ### Heat Transfer Problem